The Best 5 Quad Exercises For Runners

 Proper Form

-Proper form is king, so keep it all the time — quality over quantity.
+Good form is crucial, so focus on quality over quantity.

 Remember that as you make your training more challenging, you’ll perform fewer reps but still gain strength.